Tougen Anki: Anime

 In May 2024, it was announced that the series would receive an anime television series adaptation.
-It is produced by Studio Hibari and directed by Ato Nonaka, with Hiroyuki Hashimoto serving as assistant director, Yukie Sugawara handling series composition and writing the screenplays, character designs by Ryoko Amisaki with him also serving as chief animation director alongside Yopi, and Kohta Yamamoto composing the music, with music production by Pony Canyon.
-The series premiered on July 11, 2025, on the Friday Anime Night programming block on Nippon TV and its affiliates.
+It was produced by Studio Hibari and directed by Ato Nonaka, with Hiroyuki Hashimoto serving as assistant director, Yukie Sugawara handling series composition and writing the screenplays, character designs by Ryoko Amisaki with him also serving as chief animation director alongside Yopi, and Kohta Yamamoto composing the music, with music production by Pony Canyon.
+The series aired from July 11 to December 26, 2025, on the Friday Anime Night programming block on Nippon TV and its affiliates.
 For the first cours, the opening theme song is "Overnight", performed by The Oral Cigarettes, while the ending theme song is "What is Justice?", performed by Band-Maid.
 For the second cours, featuring the "Nerima Arc", the opening theme song is "Amidakuji" (阿弥陀籤), performed by Chogakusei, while the ending theme song is "Action", performed by Eill.

+Following the airing of the final episode, a second season titled Tougen Anki: Nikko Kegon Falls Arc was announced.
+The first cours is set to premiere on October 2, 2026, on the same programming block, while the second cours is set to premiere in April 2027.
+For the first part, the opening theme song is "Backlash", performed by Hiromitsu Kitayama, while the ending theme song is "Hand in Hand", performed by Track15.

-Remow licensed the series for simultaneous airing on Crunchyroll and other services such as Samsung TV Plus (North America), Anime Onegai (Latin America), Bandplay (Brazil), Animation Digital Network (several European territories), Anime Generation (Italy) and Anime Key (Middle East and North Africa).
+Remow licensed the series for simultaneous airing on Crunchyroll and other services.
 Netflix, and Amazon Prime Video are also streaming the series worldwide outside of Mainland China.